Endovenous Thermal Ablation

 Endovenous thermal ablation is less invasive than other kinds of treatments used to deal with varicose veins, and laser therapy leaves virtually no scars.

 Patients who are suffering from pain caused by varicose veins will find that endovenous thermal ablation can relieve them of the pain and discomfort of varicose veins.

 Endovenous thermal ablation will also dramatically reduce the unsightly disfigurement caused by varicose veins, leaving patients with virtually no scarring or staining.

-Laser therapy is a relatively quick treatment that can be performed in an out-patient setting with only local anesthetic.
-It treats varicose veins by damaging the walls of the incompetent veins, shrinking them and closing them off so that blood cannot flow through the varicose vein.
+Endovenous Thermal laser therapy is a relatively quick treatment that can be performed in an outpatient setting with only local anesthetic.
+It treats varicose veins by damaging the walls of the incompetent veins, shrinking them, and closing them off so that blood cannot flow through the varicose vein.

 How Does It Work?

 The treatment requires mapping the vein with an ultrasound.
 After a local anesthetic is given, a thin fiber is inserted through a tiny entry point.
 The thermal energy or laser is delivered to treat the faulty vein.

 Patients should plan to have a relative or friend drive them home after the treatment, but recovery time is very fast.
 Patients are typically encouraged to walk immediately following the procedure and normal daily activities can be resumed immediately.